dariemcarlosdev/SecureCleanApiWaf/docs/Deployment/Docker/DOCKER_DNS_CONFIGURATION.md

 # Address:   <some IP address>
 ```

-If you see the output above, DNS is configured correctly! ?
+If you see the output above, DNS is configured correctly! âœ…

 ---